-We thought interesting to share with you this article, which shows us one more time how a CRM is essential for all companies or institutions.
+We thought interesting to share with you this article, which shows us one more time how a CRM is essential for all companies and institutions.

 Hospitals administration can be slow and lack of communication.
 Everyone can relate to this matter.
 But is there a way hospital organization could be easier and smoother?
 Indeed, implementation of a CRM in hospitals can be done, always in order to maximize datas from customer, and provide a better service.

 Population health analytics have been available for several years now, but many hospitals, health systems and health plans have been slow to adopt them.
 With payers increasingly emphasizing value-based reimbursement, you’d think all of these organizations would be moving rapidly to identify and stratify risk.
 So why has progress been so slow?

 What we hear from both providers and health plans is the same concern: “Once I’ve identified and stratified patient risks, what do I do with this knowledge?
 The easy part is the analytics.”

 These organizations lack two important support tools to manage population health effectively.
 First, they need a tool for storing and managing patient data that is gleaned from sources other than claims and electronic health records (EHRs).
 It might come from demographic data, social media data or from the patient directly, and it is critical to managing high-risk patients.
 The problem is that this information doesn’t have a home in provider EHR systems or health plan claims systems and, while many EHR vendors say they are going to have this in future versions, the truth is it will take them some time to do so.
 We also wonder if EHR vendors really understand the needs better than CRM vendors, who have been in the relationship management space for many years.

 The second issue is a lack of clear protocols for disseminating and following up on patient risk information.
 Who is responsible?
 How will that person get the risk data?
 What steps need to happen to ensure that gaps in care are closed and risks are mitigated?
 How do we track the progress?